-The Housing Authority of Mamou is an apartment complex for persons of low income located in Mamou, Louisiana.
-The Authority is chartered as a public corporation for the purpose of administering decent, safe and sanitary dwelling for persons of low-income.
+The Housing Authority of Sabine Parish is a 262-unit apartment complex for persons of low income located in Many.
+Louisiana.
+The Authority is chartered as a public corporation for the purpose of administering decent, safe, and sanitary dwelling for persons of low income.

-Legal title to the Authority is held by the Housing Authority of the Town of Mamou, Louisiana, a non-profit corporation.
+Legal title to the Authority is held by the Housing Authority of Sabine Parish, Louisiana, a non-profit corporation.
 The Authority is engaged in the acquisition, modernization, and administration of low-rent housing.
-The Authority is administered by a governing Board of Commissioners (the Board), whose members are appointed by the Mayor of Mamou, Louisiana.
-Each member serves a four-year term.
+The Authority is administered by a governing Board of Commissioners (the Board), whose members are appointed by the Sabine Parish Police Jury.
+Each member serves a five-year term and receives no compensation for their services.
 Substantially all of the Authority's revenue is derived from subsidy contracts with the U. S. Department of Housing and Urban Development (HUD).
 The annual contributions contracts entered into by the Authority and HUD provide operating subsidies for Authority-owned public housing facilities for eligible individuals.